 Both options are time-consuming and costly, with the former also involving significant opportunity costs.

-Instead of writing product descriptions the traditional way, let AI streamline this process for you.
+Instead of writing product descriptions the traditional way, let AI speed up this process for you.
 AI tools can generate bulk product descriptions faster and ensure that your listings are appealing to customers and SEO-optimized.

 This’ll also free up your resources and eliminate backlogs since AI can produce hundreds of descriptions in a fraction of the time it would take to write them manually.
 Unlike the varied copywriting quality you might get from different writers, AI provides a consistent voice that adheres to your brand’s standards and optimizes copy for search engine visibility.